Get Carter: Pre-production

 Locations along the east coast of England had been scouted by Hodges and Klinger in the spring of 1970, to find a landscape that suggested a "hard, deprived background".
-Newcastle was selected after Hodge's first choice of Hull proved to be unsuitable.
+Newcastle was selected after Hodges's first choice of Hull proved to be unsuitable.
 Hodges thoroughly researched the local Newcastle crime scene, adapting the script to make use of settings and incorporating elements of his research into the story.
 His background at World in Action had made him accustomed to making films based on hard investigation and this informed his approach to Get Carter.
-One of the first locations which attracted Hodge's attention was the Trinity Square multi-storey car park, which dominated the centre of Gateshead.
+One of the first locations which attracted Hodges's attention was the Trinity Square multi-storey car park, which dominated the centre of Gateshead.
 To Hodges, the car park and the cast iron bridges over the Tyne, "seemed to capture the nature of Jack Carter himself".
 The car park embodies one of the film's more subtle themes, which is the destruction of an old cityscape and its rebuilding in line with modern Brutalism.
 Hodges described how wandering alone through the upper structure, he realised how the different levels could be used to reveal the hunter, Carter, and the hunted, Brumby, simultaneously but without either being aware of the other – adding to the suspense.
 The shopping centre and car park were closed in early 2008 and demolished in late 2010.

 The location for Cyril Kinnear's house, Dryderdale Hall, near Hamsterley, Bishop Auckland, provided a real-life connection with organised crime.
-It was the recently-vacated country house of North East fruit machine businessman Vince Landa, who had fled the country in 1969 after the murder of his right-hand man Angus Sibbett, the so-called one-armed bandit murder.
+It was the recently vacated country house of North East fruit machine businessman Vince Landa, who had fled the country in 1969 after the murder of his right-hand man Angus Sibbett, the so-called one-armed bandit murder.
 Many believed the crime was part of a failed attempt by the Kray twins to gain control of the Newcastle underworld.
 Michael Klinger and the MGM publicity spokesman dismissed the use of the location as mere coincidence; however, Hodges was aware of the significance of the house and chose it deliberately.
 Steve Chibnall writes "It proved a perfect location, wreaking[sic] of authenticity and full of useful details such as the cowboys and Indians wallpaper [...] the African shield and crossed spears on the wall of the crime lord's living room".
 The Landa case also is referenced at the start of the film with a shot of a newspaper bearing the headline "Gaming Wars".
 Other locations in Newcastle and Gateshead, Northumberland and County Durham were also used.